Introduction

 upload-service

-The upload-service requires read/write access to the nodes-data bucket and the symbols bucket.
-Below is the IAM policy for the upload-service:
+The upload-service requires read/write access to the storage buckets.
+Below are the IAM policies for both cloud providers:

 {